Baduit/PainPerdu/README.md

 `./ppb filename` will read the file and interpret it.

 ## Why "PainPerdu" ?
 I like to name stuff with a good bakery name.
 The Pain Perdu (also known as 'French toast' or 'Eggy Bread') is a very old, easy to do and very good bakery.
-Also it exists (sometimes with slight variations) in a lot of country.
+Also, it exists (sometimes with slight variations) in a lot of country.